-The Reserves Working Group (RWG) consists of Shire staff: (Natural Reserves Coordinator, Environmental Officer, Community Liaison Officer, Parks and Gardens Coordinator, Senior Ranger and Bushfire and Emergency Services Officer), a member of staff from the Community Landcare Centre and two members of the community, one nominated by the Land Conservation District Committee (LCDC) and another by the Roadside Care Volunteers.
+The Reserves Working Group (RWG) meet monthly to coordinate and assess proposals for onground works on shire reserves and to consider reserve management issues relating to biodiversity and recreation.
+The RWG consists of Shire staff: (Natural Reserves Coordinator, Environmental Officer, Community Liaison Officer, Parks and Gardens Coordinator, Senior Ranger and Bushfire and Emergency Services Officer), a member of staff from the Community Landcare Centre and two members of the community, one nominated by the Land Conservation District Committee (LCDC) and another by the Roadside Care Volunteers.

-The RWG meets monthly to coordinate and assess the progress of on-ground works and to consider reserve management issues relating to biodiversity and recreation values within Shire vested reserves.
-The RWG will consider recommendations put forward by the Sport Aircraft Builders Club (SABC) in accordance with the Policy for Reserve Improvement/Development by the Community, and records of RWG meetings will be forwarded to the SABC and RAG for their information where issues related to Yangedi are covered.
+The RWG consider recommendations put forward by clubs such as the Sport Aircraft Builders Club (SABC) in accordance with the Policy for Reserve Improvement/Development by the Community, and records of RWG meetings will be forwarded to the SABC and RAG for their information where issues related to Yangedi are covered.
 The RWG may request advice from other community groups relating to Shire reserve management issues.
 Where the need arises